OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-protect-with-drm.md

             };

-            // In this case we only specify Dash streaming protocol in hello delivery policy,
+            // In this case we only specify Dash streaming protocol in the delivery policy,
             // All other protocols will be blocked from streaming. var assetDeliveryPolicy = _context.AssetDeliveryPolicies.Create(
                 "AssetDeliveryPolicy",